aeroreyna/pandoc-doi2bib/README.md

 pandoc --filter pandoc-doi2bib --filter pandoc-citeproc -s README.md -o README.pdf
 ~~~

-and the results an automatic citation like:
+and the results is an automatic citation like:

 Just cite some nice papers like [1] or [2].